cypherstack/flutter_libmwc/example/README.md

-# flutter_libepiccash_example
+# flutter_libmwc_example

-Demonstrates how to use the flutter_libepiccash plugin.
+Demonstrates how to use the flutter_libmwc plugin.

 ## Getting Started